ktnlvr/ktnlvr.github.io-deprecated/content/posts/ski-combinators-using-cpp-templates/index.md

 | **I**          | **I** *K*    |
 | **I** *done*                  |

-It rarely makes sense to first evaluate the deepest expression first (that is to say, never in my experience), like in the example above leaf-first took one more step to execute.
+It rarely makes sense to first evaluate the deepest expression first (but it will down the line), like in the example above leaf-first took one more step to execute.
 Feel free to look over it several times and try doing it by yourself.
 If you want to validate your understanding try simplifying `S(K(SI))K` or `SK(KK)`; we will return to those specific combinators in the next section.

 ## Abuse Of Type Inference